Frequently Asked Questions

 Does being a member of a private school (that offers a homeschooling option) take the place of the record keeping and testing requirements required of homeschooler by the county/state?

-Registering with a private school is a valid alternative for homeschoolers who choose not to register with the home education state statutes.
+Registering with a private school is a valid, legal choice for homeschoolers in Florida who choose not to register with their county.
 Those registered in a private school must meet the requirements of that private school within the law.
 AEI does not require a particular method of record keeping or testing.
 However, AEI encourages all families to document learning activities in some form.
 Portfolios are a great way to document your child’s progress and accomplishments.
 These portfolios will not only serve as a scrapbook of your child’s work, they can also be invaluable in later years when apply to colleges or seeking job positions.

 What does the term “600 school” mean?

 Many private schools serving homeschoolers call themselves "600" or "umbrella" schools.
 The fact is that they are non-public schools just the same as every other non-public school in Florida.
-The “600 refers to the statute numbers that some school choose to incorporate under.
+The “600" refers to the statute number that some school choose to incorporate under.
 It is not required to incorporate to be a non-public school.

 I understand that the state requires 180 days of attendance.
 How often does this need to be submitted?